 'Where Angels Fear to Tread' by E. M. Forster.
-The title comes from a line from 'An Essay on Critisim' by Alexander Pope, reading: 'Fools rush in where angels fear to tread'.
-I find this allusion to several of his more foolish characters perhaps less appealing.
+The title comes from a line from 'An Essay on Criticism' by Alexander Pope, reading: "Fools rush in where angels fear to tread".
+This allusion to several of his more foolish characters is perhaps less appealing.

 'On Earth We're Briefly Gorgeous' by Ocean Vuong.
 An excellent Epistolary novel written by the Vietnamese-American poet, where the protagonist writes letter to his illiterate mother.
 Another beautiful title is his book of poems 'The Night Sky With Exit Wounds'.

 'The Left Hand of Darkness' by Ursula K. LeGuin.
 A voyeuristic tale of ambisexual humanoids, with the wonderful eponymous line: “Light is the left hand of darkness, and darkness the right hand of light.
 Two are one, life and death, lying together like lovers.”